slogan621/tscharts/clinicstation/README.md

    `nextpatient` id of the next patient in the queue<br />
    `away` true if clinic station is away (i.e., station personnel are not present), else false (default is true)<br />
    `active` true if clinic station is active (i.e., a patient is currently being seen), else false (default is false)<br />
+   `finished` true if clinic station is no longer available this day<br />
    `level` priority level.
 Default is 1.<br />
    `awaytime` length of time from when `away` is set to true until the clinic station is expected to become available once again for patients (by setting `away` to false).
 Default is 30 minutes.<br />